 If you would like additional information about the latest areas of research regarding childhood cancer, explore these related items that take you outside of this guide:

-- To find clinical trials specific to your child’s diagnosis, talk with the doctor or search online clinical trial databases now.
+To find clinical trials specific to your child’s diagnosis, talk with your child’s doctor or search online clinical trial databases now.

 Review an expert perspective on important childhood cancer survivorship questions.

 Visit the website of Conquer Cancer, the ASCO Foundation to find out how to help support cancer research.
 Please note that this link takes you to a separate ASCO website.